lsst-dm/dmtn-207/index.rst

 * Create any manifests. metadata etc required by zooniverse

-* Apply any data rights controls or quaratine outgoing data for approval
+* Apply any data rights controls or quarantine outgoing data for approval

 * Maintain an index of PI projects and their run collections that it can use to batch retrieve or poll user collections for data

 Image conversion
 ----------------

 On the assumption that Zooniverse wants png or jpeg or some other kind of non-native representation of the pixel, a Butler dataset type can be defined with the appropriate formatter.
 The butler ``Formatter`` would have to be written to convert the Python object to the appropriate on-disk format (e.g. PNG).

 Separation of Concerns
 ======================

 * The RSP system ensures the PI is authenticated and is able to query and retrieve their data of interest, manipulate it (if desired) and store it into the RSP/DF butler registry.
-It is also responsible for supplying the auhorisation model that allows the user to permit an EPO service account to read their data.
+It is also responsible for supplying the authorisation model that allows the user to permit an EPO service account to read their data.

 * The EPO system is responsible for the code that retrieves the user's data, (optionally but recommended) validate it for exfiltration according to applicable policies, and publish it in an http-accessible location from where it can be retrieved without authentication.

 * Science Pipelines is responsible for providing any butler-specific configuration (such as a PNG formatter) required to meet the DM-EPO interface specifications.

-* If there was a python package or other client that would allow the PI to manage apsects of their zooniverse project(s) - eg project creation, deletion, it can be installed at the RSP so that it is available from the notebook aspect enviroment.
+* If there was a python package or other client that would allow the PI to manage aspects of their zooniverse project(s) - eg project creation, deletion, it can be installed at the RSP so that it is available from the notebook aspect environment.

 Notes
 =====

 * I think we'd all feel better if zooniverse could access an authenticated web server

-* There is lack of clarity on whether u/user/ collections are permanent, atatched to DR-specific registries, or unguaranteed
+* There is lack of clarity on whether u/user/ collections are permanent, attached to DR-specific registries, or unguaranteed

 * A tutorial notebook or helper class could be made available to walk PIs through the process.
 The notebook could be added to the mobu harness to alert to any interface drifts.

 * When RSP's semaphore service is extended to deal with per-user notification, we could provide an API that allows EPO to send per-user notifications informing them of relevant status, such as that their files have been retrieved and can be safely removed.

+* If there is any specific metadata that zooniverse needs that is dropped by the butler retrieve-artifacts, DM can work with EPO to advice on how to obtain it so it can be included with the manifest.

 .. .. rubric:: References